 He also pointed out how his fellow Costa Ricans were arrogant about this.
 He said they were proud of getting away with looking like they know something rather than knowing it.
 It’s one thing to fake it to save face.
 But it’s another thing to fake it without caring that everyone else knows you’re faking it.
 And still faking it regardless.

-So was he correct?
+Was he correct?
 To a degree, yes.
 As mentioned, most generalizations have at least a grain of truth to them.
 That’s why people repeat them.

 Is every Costa Rican a “poser with nothing to back it up?”
 No.

-But after almost two decades living and working in Costa Rica, I can understand my friend’s point.
+But after almost two decades of living and working in Costa Rica, I can understand my friend’s point.
 Particularly with the arrogance that compounds the ignorance.